-- Installation of new soft landscaping: All landscaping activity within TPZs has the potential to cause severe damage and any adverse impact must be minimised by following the guidance set out in Section 7 of Appendix 6. - Installation of new services or upgrading of existing services: It is often difficult to clearly establish the detail of services until the construction is in progress.
+- Installation of new services or upgrading of existing services: It is often difficult to clearly establish the detail of services until the construction is in progress.
 Where possible, it is proposed to use the existing services into the site and keep all new services outside TPZs.
 However, where existing services within TPZs require upgrading or new services have to be installed in TPZs, great care must be taken to minimise any disturbance.
 Trenchless installation should be the preferred option but if that is not feasible, any excavation must be carried out by hand according to the guidelines set out in Section 6 of Appendix 6.
-If services do need to be installed within TPZs, consultation must be obtained from the project Arborist and/or council before any works are carried out.
+If services do need to be installed within TPZs, consultation must be obtained from the project Arborist and/or council before any works are carried out. - Damage to street trees: Any damage to street trees as a result of erection of hoardings, scaffolding or due to the loading/unloading of vehicles adjacent the site must be immediately reported to the Council's Street Tree Contract Coordinator, in order to determine the appropriate action for maintaining the health and structural integrity of any damaged street tree.